reinkes/go-fancy-login/CONTEXT.md

 2. Select AWS profile from fzf list
 3. Automatic SSO authentication (if needed)
 4. Auto-select k8s context based on profile mapping
-5. ECR login (if DEV profile)
+5. ECR login (if configured for profile)
-6. See colorized summary with derived namespace
+6. See colorized summary with namespace
-7. Optional k9s launch in correct namespace
+7. Optional k9s launch in correct namespace (if configured)

 **DEVENG Profile Workflow:**
 ```bash